h4sci/h4sci.github.io/src/content/blog/self-hosted-shiny-pg/index.md

 ### Containers to the Rescue

 With Docker, your multi-parts application becomes a self-contained unit.
 We define our entire application in a configuration file.
 Basically we run two services: a) an *R Shiny frontend* service and b) a *Postgres Backend* service.
-By given containers names, these containers can be accessed from the other container using that name, e.g., *db_container* instead of localhost.
-Note, that we use an off-the-shelf postgres image and a custom image for the shiny one.
-Our shiny DOCKERFILE recipe to build the shiny image is super minimal and not really lean and optimised, but a quick ahd working solution that avoids the rabbit hole of in-depth image optimization.
+By giving containers names, these containers can be accessed from the other container using that name, e.g., *db_container* instead of localhost.
+Note, that we use an off-the-shelf postgres image and a custom image for the shiny service.
+Our shiny DOCKERFILE recipe to build the shiny image is super minimal and not really lean and optimised, but a quick and working solution that avoids the rabbit hole of in-depth image optimization.
 That's another blog post - stay tuned :).

-In the compose file below, note the mounted *volumes* which are effectively folders on the host system that allow you to persist files beyond the lifetime of your containers.
+In the compose file below, note the mounted *volumes* which are effectively folders on the host system that allow us to persist files beyond the lifetime of our containers.
 For the database container, it is used to persist the answers.
 For shiny it is used to persist the R code and allow for changes without rebuilding the entire image.

 In practice, a *docker-compose.yaml* file for our survey application could look like this: